Aloidendron tongaense (van Jaarsv.) Klopper & Gideon F.Sm.

 Aloe tongaensis (basionym), Aloidendron tongaensis

-Aloidendron tongaense is a fork-branched, succulent tree with a rounded crown, up to 26 feet (8 m) high and about the same width.
-The main trunk is stout and up to 2.6 feet (80 cm) in diameter at the base.
-The leaf-bearing branches are up to 1.2 inches (3 cm) in diameter.
-The bark is grey.
-The leaves, about 20, are carried in rosettes at the branch ends.
-The inflorescence is branched like a candle-stick and up to 14 inches (35 cm) tall and up to 4 inches (20 cm) in diameter.
-The yellowish orange, tubular flowers are curved and up to 2 inches (5 cm) long.
+Aloidendron tongaense, formerly known as Aloe tongaensis, is a succulent tree, up to 26 feet (8 m) tall and about the same in width, with a rounded crown.
+Main trunk is stout and up to 2.6 feet (80 cm) in diameter at the base.
+Leaf-bearing branches are up to 1.2 inches (3 cm) in diameter.
+Leaves are carried in rosettes at the branch ends.
+Inflorescence is branched, up to 14 inches (35 cm) tall and up to 4 inches (20 cm) in diameter.
+Flowers are yellowish-orange, tubular and up to 2 inches (5 cm) long.

 How to Grow and Care

 Aloe is a very forgiving plant, and a well-grown plant can be quite beautiful.
 As with all succulents, it is essential that Aloe is never allowed to sit in stagnant water, and the plant should be carefully monitored to watch for signs of overwatering.